-3 flatbed freight shipping tips.
+3 flatbed hauling tips.

-What commodities are you shipping?
+What commodities are you hauling?

 Flatbed freight needs to be secured.
 Your carrier will need to know what you're shipping to ensure they have the right accessories for your product.
 Some shipments may require chains while others require ratchet straps.
 By ensuring the carrier knows what type of freight you are hauling, you can help them prepare.

 Is the product new or used?
 What is the cargo's value?

-What are the dimensions and weight?
+What are the dimensions and weight of my freight?

 How will the product be loaded and unloaded?

 Understanding how your freight will be loaded and unloaded will help with determining what type of trailer can be used to transport your goods.
 For instance, if you plan to load your freight from a loading dock, they won't send in a step deck since it isn't dock height.

 Where are the pickup and delivery locations?
 If they are job sites, will there be crews waiting?

 Riggers and crews are expensive.
 A freight service provider that understands the importance of deadlines will consider timing when they assign a carrier.